kocakosm/jblake2/README.md

 Getting started
 ---------------

-JBlake2 binaries are available from Maven central repositories.
+JBlake2 binaries are available from Maven Central repositories.
 Download the [latest jar][12] or get it directly from your favorite build tool:

 Maven